kamperh/recipe_vision_speech_flickr/readme.md

 Details are given in [Kamper et al., 2017](https://arxiv.org/abs/1703.08136):

-- H. Kamper, S. Settle, G. Shakhnarovich, and K. Livescu, "Visually grounded learning of keyword prediction from untranscribed speech," *arXiv preprint arXiv:1703.08136*, 2017.
+- H. Kamper, S. Settle, G. Shakhnarovich, and K. Livescu, "Visually grounded learning of keyword prediction from untranscribed speech," *Proc.
+  Interspeech*, 2017.

 Please cite this paper if you use this code.